Caspase 2

-Caspase 2 also known as CASP2 is an enzyme that, in humans, is encoded by the CASP2 gene.
+Caspase 2, also known as ICH-1, NEDD-2, caspase-2L, caspase-2S, neural precursor cell expressed developmentally down-regulated protein 2, CASP-2, or NEDD2 protein, is an enzyme that, in humans, is encoded by the CASP2 gene.
 CASP2 orthologs have been identified in nearly all mammals for which complete genome data are available.
 Unique orthologs are also present in birds, lizards, lissamphibians, and teleosts.